Lab Grown vs Natural Diamonds – Which One Should You Buy?

 • Having a reclamation plan in place for all of the mines that they are closing down

-• Preserving land to compensate for their mining operations, for example, De Beers says that for every acre of land that is used for mining, 6 acres are dedicated to conservation (source: De Beers)
+• Preserving land to compensate for their mining operations, for example, De Beers says say they manage over 200,000 acres of land in southern Africa for conservation (source: De Beers)

 And one thing that I think is quite interesting is that Kimberlite (the material from which Diamond is primarily mined) does have the potential to be used for carbon sequestration, which is the process of capturing and storing atmospheric carbon dioxide.